Why You Haven't Jumped On The Mindfulness Train Yet

 "My brain is way too busy to even consider the act of mindfulness!"

-Actually, my dear, it sounds like you're in dire need of some soul connecting + valuable (mindfulness) time to yourself.
+Actually sister, it sounds like you're in dire need of some soul searching + valuable (read: mindfulness) time to yourself.

 But I get it.
-Trust me, I really do.
-And to be honest with you, I thought "meditation" and "mindfulness" was a bunch of hokey pokey bologna before I tried it.
+And to be honest with you, I thought "meditation" and "mindfulness" was a bunch of hokey pokey bullshit before I tried it.
 It is so easy for me to hustle through the entire day and forget to be mindful at times.
 To be honest, my mind is busting at the seams with worn out dreams and what I imagine heaven will look like.
-(Think 1000's of Australian Shepherd puppies running the beaches of Boracay.
-Seriously!)
-Or I'll be hustling through my morning routine, go to step out of the shower and not be able to remember if I've washed my hair or not.
+(Think 1000s of puppies and everflowing champagne) Or I'll be hustling through my morning routine, go to step out of the shower and not be able to remember if I've washed my hair or not.
 I can't be the only one, right?
 Forgetting to respond to emails and losing my key fob used to be a daily ritual for me!

 Mindfulness is the process of deliberately bringing your attention to whatever you are doing right now, the here and NOW—not five minutes ago and not 5 years from now.
-You can either continue to ready this blog post mindfully or with a mind not fully focused.
-It might be hard to believe but everything except for sleeping can be done mindfully!
+You can either continue to read this blog post mindfully or with a mind not fully focused. 👯

 So why can’t you jump on the mindful train?